Scandium element close-up with metallic sheen

 Will we ever run out of scandium?

 Scandium is relatively rare in the Earth's crust, and its availability depends on mining and extraction efforts.
 While we won't technically "run out" of scandium, its scarcity can affect its cost and availability for various applications.
 Recycling and more efficient extraction methods can help mitigate scarcity concerns.
-Additionally, as technology evolves, alternatives or substitutions for scandium may emerge in certain applications, reducing dependence on this element.
-Overall, managing the supply of rare elements like scandium is crucial to ensure their sustainable use in various industries.

 Can scandium be recycled